Thoemi09/simplemc/doc/installation.md

 | Fetch nlohmann_json library from github | ``-DSIMPLEMC_FETCH_NLOHMANN_JSON=ON``             |
 | Fetch HighFive library from github      | ``-DSIMPLEMC_FETCH_HIGHFIVE=ON``                  |
 | Disable stricter compilation warnings   | ``-DSIMPLEMC_DISABLE_WARNINGS=ON``                |

+Please check out the toplevel [`CMakeLists.txt`](https://github.com/Thoemi09/simplemc/blob/main/CMakeLists.txt) to see what the default options are.